PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 We want to find the probability that a given text $$f$$ is a positive review ($$Y=1$$).
 Thanks to this formula, we only need to know the probability that this review, knowing that it is positive, was written. ($$P(f|Y=1)$$), and the overall probability that a review is positive $$P(Y=1)$$.
 Although $$P(f)$$ appears in the formula, it does not really matter for our classification, as we will see.

+**Probability of a review?**
+The sentence _the probability of a review to be written_  can be confusing when taken out of context.
+When speaking of randomness, we generally picture a coin flip or a dice roll, and it is fairly intuitive to assign a probability to the outcomes of these actions.
+But can we do the same thing for a tweet that I'm about to write?
+The short answer is yes, thanks to statistical language models.
+These models are just a systematic way of assigning a probability to a sequence of words.
+Multinomial naive models are probably the simplest ones, but a lot of other more sophisticated methods exists too.
+{: .notice--info}

 $$P(Y=1)$$ can be easily estimated: it is the frequency of positive reviews in our corpus (noted $$\frac{N^+}{N}$$).
 However, $$P(f|Y=1)$$ is more difficult to estimate, and we need to make some very strong assumptions about it.